thoni56/c-xrefactory/src/NOTES.md

 ## Include files

-Seems this code is using very old C style with a separate proto.h where all prototypes for all externally visible functions are placed.
+This code is using very old C style with a separate proto.h where all prototypes for all externally visible functions are placed.

 This file also is used in the "generation" step, which I can't understand right now.
 Does the "generation" step create internal data for c-xref source code!?!??!
 I think this is because of the bootstrapping of fill macros etc.

+Of course this will have to change into the modern x.h/x.c externally visible interface model.

-## C-Xrefs file
+## CXrefs file

 This file (or files) contains compact, but textual representations of the cross-reference information.
 Format is somewhat complex, but here